Medicare Part D Basics

 How Does Medicare Part D Work?

-Medicare Part D is offered through dozens of plans but there is a standard.
-The standard benefit is the minimum enacted by the law, which requires several payments throughout a calendar year by the beneficiary.
+Medicare Part D is offered through dozens of insurance carriers, but there is a standard.
+The standard benefit requires several payments throughout a calendar year by the beneficiary.
 Here is the breakdown of the most basic model for Medicare Part D costs in 2016:

 Part 1: $360 Deductible